The Art Oasis project has now finished!

-Local artists Paul Butler and Linda James have started working with several local groups of adults and young people as well as volunteers like the Friends Of Severn Farm Pond, Young Carers and Ponthafren to gather images that will be incorporated into a series of colourful and inspiring banners that will be installed at Severn Farm Pond Nature Reserve.
-These banners will depict identified themes that affect the reserve such as Urban/Living landscapes, Sustainability, People, History, Wildlife, Pollution and Flooding.
-The banners will help the Trust interpret important current and future messages to the visiting public as well as the natural, seasonal and functional assets of this important local flood-defence site.
+Local artists Paul Butler and Linda James worked with several local groups of adults and young people, as well as volunteers like the Friends Of Severn Farm Pond, Young Carers and Ponthafren, to gather images which have been incorporated into a series of colourful and inspiring banners for Severn Farm Pond Nature Reserve.
+These banners depict identified themes that affect the reserve such as Urban/Living landscapes, Sustainability, People, History, Wildlife, Pollution and Flooding.
+The banners help the Trust interpret important current and future messages to the visiting public as well as the natural, seasonal and functional assets of this important local flood-defence site.

 We are excited to report that the much awaited new section of boardwalk has been completed at Severn Farm Pond Nature Reserve.
 The boardwalk was built by Wildbanks Conservation using recycled and non-slip material that will last the test of time.
-The new section of boardwalk provides a year round accessible route enabling visitors to enjoy wildlife through the seasons at this enchanting and watery wetland site.
+The access route provides a year round accessible pathway, enabling visitors to enjoy wildlife through the seasons at this enchanting and watery wetland site.

 A tremendous 'Thank you!' to the Roaming Reserves Work Party and Friends Of Severn Farm Pond volunteers that worked so hard dismantling, sifting and sorting and stacking the old timbers ready for repurposing at other sites.